Because of how prevalent these medications are, many people don’t realize that there is another treatment option.

 For those suffering from depression, taking the time to research mindfulness and learn some basic techniques (with a qualified teacher) can be a life-altering occasion, if not life-saving.

-Please feel free to share your own wisdom, experience, questions & comments below.
+Please feel free to share your own wisdom, experience, questions and comments below.
 Maybe you could pass this on to any loved ones you might know who can benefit from this knowledge.

 *selective serotonin reuptake inhibitors